 Standard Payment Plan: For those who are unable to pay their tuition in full prior to class start date, Southwestern offers a payment plan option.
-A \$30/semester non-refundable fee will be assessed for all payment plans.
-The standard payment plan allows payment over 5 months in the semester (Aug.-Dec. for Fall; Jan.-May for Spring).
-One-fifth of the payment will be due prior to the first day of classes.
-The residual balance must be paid over the remaining 4 months, due by the 10th of the month.
+A \$30 per semester non-refundable fee will be assessed for all payment plans.
+The standard payment plan allows payment over five months in the semester (August-December for fall; January-May for spring; and June-July for summer).
 Failure to pay according to the payment plan agreement will result in a stop on the student account until it has been brought to a current status.
 Missed or late payments will be subject to a finance charge based on the unpaid balance for the semester.

-Direct Company Billing: If your employer will be paying Southwestern directly for your tuition, you must provide College Services with a copy of your employer's direct billing letter or voucher authorizing direct billing for tuition and fee by the first day of class.
+Direct Company Billing: If a student's organization has authorized Southwestern College for direct billing to the organization, a voucher or letter authorizing the direct billing must be submitted to billing office at Southwestern College, 100 College Street, Winfield, KS 67156.
 Students will be responsible for paying the Third-Party Billing fee if not paid by their sponsor.
 The letter should be printed on company letterhead and must specify the following:

-- The name of the agency
+- Name of the agency

-- The appropriate contact person
+- Appropriate contact person

+- Invoice mailing address

-- Your name
+- Student name

-- The course and/or fees that have been pre-approved for payment.
+- Courses and/or fees that have been pre-approved for payment.

-Company Reimbursement: For tuition reimbursed by an employer, you must provide College Services a copy of your employer's tuition reimbursement letter or voucher authorizing tuition and fee reimbursement.
-Payment will be deferred for 90 days upon the start date of the semester on tuition and fees covered by your employer.
-Payment for all tuition and fees not covered by your employer is due by the first day of class.
+Company Reimbursement: For tuition reimbursed by an employer, the student must provide the billing office a copy of their employer's tuition reimbursement letter or voucher authorizing tuition and fee reimbursement.
+Payment will be deferred for 90 days upon the start date of the semester on tuition and fees covered by the employer.
+Payment for all tuition and fees not covered by the employer is due by the first day of class.
 A \$30 nonrefundable fee will be assessed unless the full amount of tuition and fees is paid in full by the first day of class.
 The letter should be printed on company letterhead and must specify the following:

-- The name of the agency
+- Name of the agency

-- The appropriate contact person
+- Appropriate contact person

-- Your name
+- Student name

-- The course and/or fees that have been pre-approved for payment.
+- Course and/or fees that have been pre-approved for payment.

+Military TA:

-Military TA: After registering for your courses with Southwestern College, all Active Duty Airman who wish to use Tuition Assistance (TA) as payment for their course(s) and fee(s) will need to log into the AI Portal and request their Tuition Assistance.
-Once you have been notified your Tuition Assistance has been approved, students will then need to print fill out a TA form and return to Financial Aid.
+- All Active Duty Airmen: After registering for courses with Southwestern College, all active duty airmen who wish to use Tuition Assistance (TA) as payment for their course(s) and fee(s) will need to log in to the AI Portal and request their Tuition Assistance.
+Once the student has been notified that Tuition Assistance has been approved, they will then need to submit a completed TA form to the financial aid office. - All Navy and DOD: After registering for courses with Southwestern College, all Navy and DOD students who wish to use Tuition Assistance (TA) as payment for their course(s) and fee(s) will need to submit their approved TA form to the financial aid office.